-Bernadine Waller, Social Work Doctoral Student 2
+Bernadine Waller, Social Work

+Doctoral Student

-of the 847,230 known incidents of intimate partner violence in 2018 only 45% werereported to police5
+Of the 847,230 known incidents of intimate partner violence in 2018, only 45% were reported to police.

-Fear of police related to police brutality
+Fear of police brutality:

-Women with IPV histories are nearly

-3X more likely to report police

-violence than women without history

-of IPV.
-6

-Black people are 3X more likely to be killed by police than white people when interacting with police.7

-Black women face higher risk of sexual violence with the police.
+- Women with IPV histories are nearly 3x more likely to report police violence than women without IPV histories.
+6 - Black people are 3x more likely to be killed than white people when interacting with police. - Black women face higher risk of sexual violence by police.